 Finding a Spot on WWE’s Inaugural ECW One Night Stand Despite Release

 When WWE brought back ECW with the inaugural One Night Stand event, a collection of ECW stars appeared on RAW and Smackdown in the week leading up to the show.
 The tribe ranged from familiar faces like the Dudley Boyz and Tommy Dreamer to surprises, including the Sandman and Balls Mahoney.

 However, the most interesting appearance was from Rhyno, who had been released from WWE and hadn’t been on programming for two months.

-Rhyno remembered the scene well and recalled what was going on at the time.
+Rhyno remembered the scene well and recalled what was happening at the time.

 This was in no way a full-fledged return to the company.
-Following that night at the Hammerstein Ballroom, the WWE landscape remained the same.
+The WWE landscape remained the same after that night at the Hammerstein Ballroom.

 The War Machine had found his new home with TNA and was primed to be one of the top faces with the company debuting on Spike TV that fall.

 Just a week before the big premiere, Rhyno captured the NWA Championship from Jeff Jarrett at the first Bound for Glory pay-per-view.